Trenzo55/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete will delete the file  betty from sub directory of tmp 9-firstdirdeletion will delete a directory from tmp 10-back will take you to previous working directory 11-lists will list content working directory, parent of working directory and /boot
+8-firstdelete will delete the file  betty from sub directory of tmp 9-firstdirdeletion will delete a directory from tmp 10-back will take you to previous working directory 11-lists will list content working directory, parent of working directory and /boot 12-file_type will prints the type of the file named iamafile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~